Low Intensity Worming

 As a Practice we used to recommend strategic worming programmes based on manufacturers’ guidelines, however, following discussion with the experts at Moredun Research Institute, we now suggest previous advice was too simplistic and programmes should be tailored to individual horses/yards.

-Where anything other than a low count is found on FWEC, whether or not the horse should be wormed should be discussed with one of the vets as this will depend on the exact situation.
+All FWEC results and a decision whether or not the horse should be wormed should be discussed with one of the vets as this will depend on the exact situation.
 We also advise that all horses should be wormed in the autumn, preferably a month after the first frost, with either ivermectin or moxidectin.

 Horses new to a yard, unless they have a well proven worming history, should have a FWEC or be wormed upon arrival with an appropriate wormer.
 Again please consult one of the vets on which wormer is appropriate.
 Such horses should not be turned out on “clean” pasture as any worms that survive the treatment will likely be resistant and the clean pasture will become colonised with resistant worms only.